victorvogelpoel/awesome-m-files/README.md

   - [VAF.Extensions.Community](https://github.com/M-Files/VAF.Extensions.Community) - Community-built .NET extension methods for use with the M-Files Vault Application Framework.
   - [COMAPI.Extensions.Community](https://github.com/M-Files/COMAPI.Extensions.Community) - Community-built .NET extension methods for use with the M-Files COM API.
 Targets .NET 4.6 and .NET Standard 2.0.
   - [Serilog.Sinks.MFilesSysUtilsEventLog](https://github.com/serilog-contrib/Serilog.Sinks.MFilesSysUtilsEventLog) - A Serilog sink wrapper to write to the Windows EventLog using the SysUtils.ReportXToEventLog() in an M-Files Vault Application.
-  - [Serilog.Sinks.DelegatingText](https://github.com/serilog-contrib/Serilog.Sinks.DelegatingText) - A Serilog sink for writing to a delegate (used in a vault application for a to-be-published sink)
+  - [Serilog.Sinks.DelegatingText](https://github.com/serilog-contrib/Serilog.Sinks.DelegatingText) - A Serilog sink for writing to a delegate (used in a vault application for a to-be-published Serilog sink)

 ## Misc